 Due to the Covid-19 pandemic, a lot of jeweler shops in the world had to close their doors.
 If you cannot sell the diamonds anymore, they get cheaper.
-The rough gems are cut in India and also there due to the pandemic they are not able to cut this precious stone now.
-The auctions in Botswana, where De Beers sells its diamonds to the international market, are closed and the international buyers are not allowed to enter the country.
+The rough gems are cut in India and also there due to the pandemic, they are not able to cut this precious stone now.
+The auctions in Botswana, where De Beers sells its diamonds to the international market, are closed and international buyers are not allowed to enter the country.

 The result of all this is that De Beers company decided to cut the mining by 20%.
 In this way, they try to control the market again.

 De Beers considers starting a marketing campaign to try to get them sold again, telling the public that this gemstone keeps its value, which is a nice feature in this crisis.
-The only thing is that there is in the Western World, not a real economic crisis, in the rich people still can afford to buy diamond jewelry.
+The only thing is that there is the Western World, not a real economic crisis, in which rich people still can afford to buy diamond jewelry.
 And people need to trust this industry, a bit difficult when you have a chance to buy a synthetic diamond instead of the real one.

 Ver special copies